plamarque/sphinx-poc/docs/GettingStarted/Activity/Updating-Status.rst

 Your new activity will appear in All Activities and My Activities.

-    **Note**
+.. note:: Once you have posted your activity with the selected My Spaces

-    Once you have posted your activity with the selected My Spaces filter, you are redirected to **Activity Stream** which is at the All Activities filter.
+    filter, you are redirected to **Activity Stream** which is at the All Activities filter.